-These facilities typically require permits from South Coast AQMD as well as other agencies, such as Department of Toxic Substances Control, CalRecycle, and Los Angeles County Sanitation District.
-While some of the concerns identified by the CSC are outside the regulatory authority of South Coast AQMD, concerns about fugitive dust and odors from these facilities are addressed through existing South Coast AQMD regulations.
+These facilities typically require permits from South Coast AQMD as well as other agencies, such as Department of Toxic Substances Control, CalRecycle, and Sanitation Districts of Los Angeles County.
+While some of the concerns identified by the CSC are outside the regulatory authority of South Coast AQMD, concerns about fugitive dust and odors from these facilities can be addressed through South Coast AQMD regulations.